cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

 citation scores for those authors or journals might receive fewer citations depending on the frequency of papers with place names in titles.

+Although papers that reference country names in titles received fewer citations and journals that frequently include articles that refer to named countries had lower SJR scores, we could find no relationship between the development level of a named country with the number of citations.
+We could also find no relationship between the location of the country name in the title with the article's citations.
+Overall, although articles that reference country names in their titles receive fewer citations and journals have lower SJR scores, there does not seem to be a geographical bias against specific countries.
+We believe that the citation disadvantage associated with lower citation counts to articles that reference named countries is primarily a result of perhaps unnecessary specificity that naming countries adds to the titles and that makes the articles seem less relevant to others.

 Limitations: it could be that the effects are more pronounced when sampling from lower impact journals.